samsamcav2/IBM-Data-Engineering-Professional-Certificate/README.md

 - 👋 Hi, I’m Osamu Nakai
 - 👀 I’m interested in all things data!
-- 🌱 I’m currently learning on Coursera
+- 🌱 I’m currently learning all things data
 - 📫 How to reach me: samsamcav@gmail.com

 <!---